clasimoes/nd00333-capstone/starter_file/README.md

 Name | Name | name of the passenger
 Age	| Age | in years
 Pibsp | # of siblings / spouses aboard the Titanic	|
-Parch	# of parents / children aboard the Titanic	| Ticket | Ticket number	|
+Parch | # of parents / children aboard the Titanic	|
+Ticket | Ticket number	|
 Fare | Passenger fare |
 Cabin | Cabin number |
 Q | Port of Embarkation	is Q = Queenstown | 0 = No, 1 = Yes
 S | Port of Embarkation	is S = Southampton | 0 = No, 1 = Yes
 male | Is male.
-If not, we consider female. | 0 = No, 1 = Yes
+If not, we consider the passenger female. | 0 = No, 1 = Yes

 ### Task
-*TODO*: Explain the task you are going to be solving with this dataset and the features you will be using for it.
+In this project we aim to create a model with the best possible **Accuracy** to classify if a passenger survives or not the shipwreck.
+For this, we use two approaches:

+1) Using AutoML
+In this approach, we provide the dataset to AutoML and it automatically does the featurization, try different algorithms and test the performance of many different models.

+2) Using HyperDrive
+In this case, we test only a single algorithm and create different models by providing different hyperparameters.
+The chosen algorithm is Logistic Regression using the framework SKLearn.
+Unlike AutoML, here we need to manually perform feature scaling, normalization and select interesting columns for our model.

+In both cases, the best performing model created during runs can be saved and deployed, and its parameters can be checked both in Azure ML portal and in the run logs.

+The features that are used in this experiment are the ones described in the data dictionary above.
+However, in the case of the HyperDrive, we manually remove the columns "Name", "Ticket" and "Cabin", which are strings and have many unique values.

 ### Access
 *TODO*: Explain how you are accessing the data in your workspace.